zydezu/ModernX/README.md

 - Added loop and pin window buttons
 - Adds a download button for web videos
 - Displays descriptions from web videos
-- Bug fixes regarding the volume slider
 - Made elements being unavailable vs being turned off (audio tracks and subtitles) more distinguishable
-- Fixes bugs to due with tooltips
 - Added shift+left clicking and shift+right clicking the audio/subtitles button for a list of tracks are shown and traversed through
-- Pressing TAB will now show a list of chapters
+- Pressing TAB shows a list of chapters
 - Added dynamic title changing depending on the file/source being played
-- Changed icon window x visibility range to prevent them from overlapping
+- Changed icon visibility range to prevent them from overlapping
 - Many more configurable options
+- Various bug fixes

 # Installation